-Serious Side Effects: SOLU-MEDROL can cause serious side effects, including:
+SOLU-MEDROL can cause serious side effects, including:

-- skin cancer (Kaposi's sarcoma): Kaposi's sarcoma has been reported with corticosteroid therapy, such as SOLU-MEDROL.
-Stopping treatment of SOLU-MEDROL may result in signs of this cancer going away. - tumor of the adrenal glands (pheochromocytoma).
-This tumor has been reported with corticosteroid therapy, such as SOLU-MEDROL.
-Pheochromocytoma may cause death. - fat deposition on or outside the lining of the spine (epidural lipomatosis).
-Taking corticosteroids in high doses for a long period of time can cause epidural lipomatosis.
+- Kaposi's sarcoma (skin cancer): Kaposi's sarcoma has been reported with corticosteroid therapy, such as SOLU-MEDROL.
+Stopping treatment of SOLU-MEDROL may result in signs of this cancer going away. - Pheochromocytoma (tumour of the adrenal glands): This tumour has been reported with corticosteroid therapy, such as SOLU-MEDROL.
+Pheochromocytoma may cause death. - Epidural lipomatosis (fat deposition on or outside the lining of the spine): Taking corticosteroids in high doses for a long period of time can cause epidural lipomatosis.

-Surgery: Before you have any operation, tell your doctor, dentist or anesthetist that you are taking SOLU-MEDROL.
+Surgery: Before you have any operation, tell your healthcare professional (for example your doctor, dentist or anesthetist) that you are taking SOLU-MEDROL.